 Raak Chrysaline Pendant Lamp

-Materials: Metal (iron) frame and plastic “Cocoon”, Bakelite socket.
+Materials: Big globe lamp made of a metal (iron) round frame and plastic “Cocoon” sprayed around it.
+Bakelite socket.

 Cord Length: 65 cm / 25.59”